#1 Ranked Children’s Hospital by U.S. News & World Report

 If postnatal testing shows your child has mild to moderate hydronephrosis, your doctor may recommend allowing time for the condition to correct itself on its own.
 Your child may receive a low dose of antibiotics to prevent infection.
 Repeat ultrasounds will let us check for improvement.

 Observation has become the accepted method of treatment in children with mild hydronephrosis.
 Even in children with moderate hydronephrosis, if kidney function is not lost and kidneys are growing well, observation can allow the condition to correct itself.

 Only in severe cases would surgery be needed.
 The goal of the operation is to reduce the swelling and pressure in the kidney by restoring the free flow of urine.

 The most common surgical procedure is pyeloplasty.
 This repairs the most common type of blockage that causes hydronephrosis: ureteropelvic junction obstruction (UPJ).
 In pyeloplasty, the surgeon will remove the narrowed or obstructed part of the ureter.
 Then, the healthy portion is reconnected to the kidney's drainage system.
 After open surgery (small incision over the kidney), children usually stay in the hospital for about two to three days.
 They heal in two to three weeks.
 The success rate is about 95 percent.

 Other surgical treatments may be recommended for your child, depending on what's causing the hydronephrosis and how severe it is.
-To learn more about these, see the Boston Children's treatment sections for the following: ureteropelvic junction obstruction, vesicoureteral reflux (VUR), posterior urethral valves (PUV) and ureteroceles.
+To learn more about these, see: ureteropelvic junction obstruction, vesicoureteral reflux, posterior urethral valves and ureteroceles.